-"Blood and water cannot flow together," Prime Minister Narendra Modi reportedly said at the meeting with with the concerned departments on Monday regarding the implementation of the Indus Waters Treaty with Pakistan following the Uri attacks.
+Prime Minister Narendra Modi has called a meeting with the concerned departments on Monday regarding the implementation of the Indus Waters Treaty with Pakistan.

-PM Modi conducted a meeting with the officials concerned from several ministries, including the External Affairs Ministry and the Water Resources Ministry, to discuss about the advantages and disadvantages of acting against Pakistan, NDTV reported.
+PM Modi is conducting a meeting with the officials concerned from several ministries, including the External Affairs Ministry and the Water Resources Ministry, to discuss about the advantages and disadvantages of acting against Pakistan, NDTV reported.

 Foreign Secretaryc S Jaishankar, National Security Advisor Ajit Doval and PM Modi's Principal Secretary Nripendra Misra are present at the meeting.